 Water poses a real risk of damaging the iPhone beyond repair leading to loss of iPhone data.
 Backing up regularly is the solution to keep iPhone content safe.

 We recommend using the free CopyTrans Shelbee to back up iPhone.
-Unlike iTunes, CopyTrans Shelbee is dedicated to the backup of your device and will never ask you whether you wish to “erase and sync”.
-CopyTrans Shelbee is much easier to use than iTunes and it also backs up apps and app documents including games and game scores!
-Download CopyTrans Shelbee for free Now
+CopyTrans Shelbee is much easier to use than iTunes and it also backs up app documents, including games and game scores!
+Try CopyTrans Shelbee

 As a rule, using multiple methods to back up iPhone lowers the risk of data loss the next time you drop iPhone in water.
 To learn more about preventively backing-up iPhone data to PC, have a look at this tutorial: How to backup iPhone data.